Does Southwest Allow Carry-On?

 6. Personal Item Size Restrictions

-To qualify as a personal item, it must fit under the seat in front of you.
+To qualify as a personal item, ensure this item fits under the seat in front of you.

-The maximum dimensions for a personal item are typically 16.25 inches in length, 13.5 inches in width, and 8 inches in height.
+Usually, personal items are typically 16.25 inches in length, 13.5 inches in width, and 8 inches in height.

-However, please note that these measurements may vary depending on your seat type and the aircraft you’re flying on.
+Remember, that these measurements may be different in due time based on your seat type and the aircraft you’re flying on.

 7. Exceptions to TSA Limits